-Blockchain technology has been a key focus area of the PE Lab team, and we’ve been working closely with other leaders in the space to evaluate the viability of the technology for enterprise use cases.
+Blockchain technology has been a key focus area of the PE Lab team, and we've been working closely with other leaders in the space to evaluate the viability of Blockchain technology for enterprise use cases.

 Blockchain building blocks